 Category: RFID & NFC

-Near Field Communication (NFC) refers to short range communication between compatible devices.
-This requires at least one transmitting device, and another to receive the signal.
-A range of devices can use the NFC standard and will be considered either passive or active.
+Near Field Communication (NFC) is defined as a short range communication between compatible devices.
+There is at least one transmitting device, and another device that receives the signal.
+They can be classified under Passive or Active devices.

 Devices include tags, and other small transmitters, that can send information to other NFC devices without the need for a power source of their own.
 However, they don’t really process any information sent from other sources, and can’t connect to other passive components.
 These often take the form of interactive signs on walls or advertisements.

 Devices are able to both send and receive data, and can communicate with each other as well as with passive devices.
 Smartphones are by far the most common form of active NFC device.
 Public transport card readers and touch payment terminals are also good examples of the technology.

 Similar to Bluetooth or Wifi, NFC works on the principle of sending information over radio waves.
 However, NFC has a whole different standard for wireless transmission, requiring devices to comply with certain specifications in order to communicate with one another.

 NFC’s data transmission frequency is about 13.56 MHz.
 Passive devices send data at 106, 212, or 424 kilobits per second (Kbps).
 Therefore, it is fast enough to cater to transfer of contact details, media and photos.
 There are typically 3 standards of operation for NFC.